-- 100 g yogurt I used Alpro natural yogurt
+- 100 g yogurt I used Alpro Greek yogurt

-- 8 shortbread biscuits I used Sainsbry's Free From on this occasion
+- 8 gluten free biscuits I used gluten free digestives on this occasion

-To make the fruit puree simply weight the fruit and sugar into a jug or small saucepan, then heat until fruit has broken down.
-I use a jug and pop it into the microwave for 30 seconds (900W)
+To make the fruit puree simply weight the fruit and sugar into a small saucepan, then heat gently until the fruit has broken down.

 Spoon the yogurt gently onto the puree, I tend to work my way around the edge then into the middle, this way the puree wont rise up the side of the dish leading to a less obvious layered effect.

-The crumble topping is a easy as pie..or crumble.
-Crush the shortbread in a bag and sprinkle over the tops of each dessert.
+The crumble topping is a easy as pie, or crumble.
+Crush the biscuits in a bag and sprinkle over the tops of each dessert.

 Chill for 30 minutes and enjoy as a light dessert or a cheeky supper treat.